gtuzi/intro_2_rl/approximate_methods/off_policy/README.md

 [Sutton & Barto RL Book]: http://incompleteideas.net/book/RLbook2020.pdf

-# Off-policy Methods with Approximation
+# *Ongoing*: Off-policy Methods with Approximation

 ## Introduction
 The extension to function approximation is significantly different and